montoyan877/lambda-running/README.md

 > Run & test AWS Lambda functions locally with ease!

+## ✨ What is Lambda Running?

+Lambda Running is a powerful library that lets you test AWS Lambda functions locally without any complicated setup.
+Perfect for developers who want to iterate quickly and test their Lambda functions in a realistic environment.

 <div align="center">
   <img src="images/lambda-run-ui.png" alt="Lambda Running UI" width="800" />
   <p><em>Modern web interface for testing Lambda functions</em></p>